Skip to content

 The Configuration Options section provides all the essential settings to customize and manage your HomeDock OS experience.
 From updating your login credentials to setting default storage locations, this section is designed to give you control over fundamental aspects of your HomeDock environment.
 Each option here ensures that HomeDock OS operates seamlessly and aligns with your specific requirements.

 Displays the current username for HomeDock OS.
 To update the username, simply modify this field and save the settings.
+Multi-user support will be rolled out soon, expected on Q4 2025, in fact some sections already have support for it, such as Drop Zone.

 Toggle the Change Password option to update the password.
 Enter a new password and confirm it by retyping it in the Confirm Password field.